hydephp/develop/customization.md

 Hyde uses [League CommonMark](https://commonmark.thephpleague.com/) for converting Markdown into HTML.

-Hyde ships with the Github Flavored Markdown extension, and the Torchlight extension is enabled automatically when needed.
+Hyde ships with the GitHub Flavored Markdown extension, and the Torchlight extension is enabled automatically when needed.

 You can add extra CommonMark extensions, or change the default ones, in the `config/markdown.php` file.